alexchiu100014/nuketashi/README.md

         * GPU (discrete): AMD Radeon Pro 5300M 4 GB
 * Latest Rust stable compiler
 * All assets extracted under `./blob/`
-    * For "nukitashi", sse `arc-unpacker` or `GARbro`.
+    * For "nukitashi", use `arc-unpacker` or `GARbro`.
 We are lazy to implement the extraction/decryption methods.
     * For "nukitashi2", see https://github.com/morkt/GARbro/issues/376.
     * images should be in `.S25` format so that the metadata is intact.
 * A lot of patience